conradolandia/fontsampler/README.md

 **No fonts found**: Ensure the directory contains `.ttf` or `.otf` files and you have read permissions.

-**Memory issues**: The streaming architecture should handle large font collections automatically.
+**Memory issues**: The streaming architecture handles large font collections.
 The tool has been tested with 3000+ fonts and uses adaptive memory management and batch processing.
-See [benchmarks](docs/benchmarks.md) for detailed performance results.
-If you encounter memory issues, try using the `-l` option to limit the number of fonts processed.
+See [benchmarks](docs/benchmarks.md) for performance results.
+If you encounter memory issues, use the `-l` option to limit the number of fonts processed.

 **Font rendering issues**: Some fonts may not render correctly due to format incompatibilities.
 The tool will skip problematic fonts and report them in the output.